Hi, I am Klavdija Erzen and I am the Project Manager for the Jewish History Association of South Wales (JHASW).

 Framing Jewish Histories

-This project, funded by the National Lottery Heritage Fund, Cardiff University, and contributions from our supporters.
-The aim of this initiative is to continue to preserve and share the Jewish heritage of South Wales with people who have little or no knowledge about the Jewish contribution to life of Wales.
-It is also an opportunity to combat antisemitism and reassess attitudes by sharing and discussing the heritage of the Jewish communities.
+This project was funded by the National Lottery Heritage Fund, Cardiff University and contributions from our supporters.
+The aim of this initiative is to continue to preserve and share the Jewish heritage of South Wales with people who have little or no knowledge about the Jewish contribution to the life of Wales.
+Importantly, it is also an opportunity to combat antisemitism and reassess attitudes by sharing and discussing the heritage of the Jewish communities.

 The project is composed of four elements:

-1. The Jewish heritage of Rhondda Cynon Taf – In collaboration with Cynon Valley Museum, the Rhondda Heritage Park: Welsh Mining Experience, and Pontypridd Museum, we intend to identify Jewish-related items in their collections, improve records by adding new interpretations, digitise material, share it online via PCW, and encourage new donations.
+1. The Jewish heritage of Rhondda Cynon Taff – In collaboration with Cynon Valley Museum, the Rhondda Heritage Park, Welsh Mining Experience and Pontypridd Museum, we intend to identify Jewish-related items in their collections, improve records by adding new interpretations, digitise material, share it online via PCW and encourage new donations.